alan-j-hu/alan-j-hu.github.io/content/writing/pattern-matching.md

 Variations of pattern matching have seen increasing mainstream adoption as programmers and language designers have realized its value.
-Pattern matching on datatypes first appeared in a language called NPL, which evolved from an equational language.
+Pattern matching on datatypes first appeared in a language called NPL.
 The HOPE language would combine NPL's pattern matching feature with functional programming language features from the LCF dialect of ML [[MacQueen, Harper, and Reppy (2020)]( https://smlfamily.github.io/history/SML-history.pdf)].
 [Swift]( https://docs.swift.org/swift-book/ReferenceManual/Patterns.html) and [Rust]( https://doc.rust-lang.org/stable/reference/patterns.html) are two modern